framejs/framejs/readme.md

 ### A web component library for building reusable elements
 Build encapsulated elements that manages their own state, then reuse them in any web project to make complex UIs.
-With it's small size (~1.5kb gzipped) it fits well for simple elements as well for complex modules.
+With it's small size (~1.5kb gzipped) it fits well for simple elements as well as for complex components.

 ### Why FrameJS?
-FrameJS was created to solve design and UI implementation across multiple projects and frameworks, not only to share style, but to share the experience of well crafted UI.
+FrameJS was created to solve design and UI implementations across multiple projects and frameworks, not only to share style, but to share the experience of well crafted UI.

-An element created using FrameJS is just a regular web component, but with the magic of automatic updates on changing properties and attributes and helpful features to make the custom elements API an enjoyable experience.
+An element created using FrameJS is just a regular web component, but with the magic of automatic updates on properties and attributes changes and helpful features to make the custom elements API an enjoyable experience to use.

 ## Try FrameJS